pottekkat/personal-website/content/posts/mastodon-quick-start-guide.md

 ## Wrap Up

 That's it for the quick start guide.
 You should be able to pick more things up as you use Mastodon.
-You can also refer to the [documentation](https://docs.joinmastodon.org/) to learn more.
+You can also refer the [documentation](https://docs.joinmastodon.org/) to learn more.